Pseudobulbar affect

-Pseudobulbar affect (PBA), or emotional incontinence, is a type of emotional disturbance characterized by uncontrollable episodes of crying, laughing, anger or other emotional displays.
-PBA occurs secondary to a neurologic disorder or brain injury.
-Patients may find themselves crying uncontrollably at something that is only moderately sad, being unable to stop themselves for several minutes.
+Pseudobulbar affect (PBA), or emotional incontinence, is a type of affect disorder connected to neurological conditions.
+It is characterized by brief, intense, uncontrollable episodes of crying or laughing.
+The affect is triggered by emotionally trivial or neutral stimuli that are not necessarily related to the emotional state.

+PBA is a consequence of another neurologic disorder or brain injury.
+Patients may find themselves crying uncontrollably at something that is only slightly sad, being unable to stop themselves for several minutes.
 Episodes may also be mood-incongruent: a patient may laugh uncontrollably when angry or frustrated, for example.
 Sometimes, the episodes may switch between emotional states, resulting in the patient crying uncontrollably before dissolving into fits of laughter.

-The pseudobulbar affect, also referred to as emotional lability, should not be confused with labile mood or labile emotions that stem from emotional instability – affective dysregulation – commonly seen in mental illnesses and certain personality disorders.
+PBA is a severe disruption of momentary emotional expression rather than the persistent, excessive, and pervasive disturbances characteristic of mood disorders.
+Thus, it is to be distinguished from emotional lability as it occurs with depression.
+PBA, emotional lability, and irritability are subsumed under the term emotional dyscontrol.

 Signs and symptoms

 The cardinal feature of the disorder is a pathologically lowered threshold for exhibiting the behavioral response of laughter, crying, anger or all of the above.
 An affected individual exhibits episodes of laughter, crying, anger or a combination of these without an apparent motivating stimulus or in response to stimuli that would not have elicited such an emotional response before the onset of their underlying neurologic disorder.
 In some patients, the emotional response is exaggerated in intensity but is provoked by a stimulus with an emotional valence congruent with the character of the emotional display.
 For example, a sad stimulus provokes a pathologically exaggerated weeping response instead of a sigh, which the patient normally would have exhibited in that particular instance.

 However, in some other patients, the character of the emotional display can be incongruent with, and even contradictory to, the emotional valence of the provoking stimulus or may be incited by a stimulus with no clear valence.
 For example, a patient may laugh in response to sad news or cry in response to stimuli with no emotional undertone, or, once provoked, the episodes may switch from laughing to crying or vice versa.

 The symptoms of PBA can be severe, with persistent and unremitting episodes.
 Characteristics include: